Holly Roth: Disappearance

-On October 8, 1964, Roth and Franta departed Gibraltar aboard the Visa with the Canary Islands as their destination.
-On October 10, 1964, the Visa ran into a storm at sea.
-On 11 October 1964, Roth disappeared.
-Franta claimed they were 20 miles north of Safi, Morocco at the time.
-It was 4AM and he was below deck making coffee while Roth was on deck standing watch.
-A force suddenly shook the boat, knocking Franta against the wall.
-Making his way above deck, he saw a 145-foot-long ship sailing away from the Visa.
-He called out for Roth, but received no answer.
-He believed he saw a body wearing a life jacket in the water and called out for Roth, but once again received no answer.
-Franta steered the Visa toward the area and threw out a buoy, but the line fouled the propeller.
-Franta then tied a line to himself and went in the water to search for Roth, who he believed to be unconscious.
-He was unsuccessful and returned to the Visa.
-He then tied a longer rope to himself and jumped back in but was again unsuccessful.
-Returning to the Visa, he fired flares and a gun to attract fishing boats he had seen earlier.
-He then used the radio, and made contact with Radio Safi.
-Around noon, a Spanish fishing trawler called the Santa Africana hove to, put two men aboard the Visa and took her in tow to Safi.
-Franta reported the incident to the Moroccan authorities in Safi.
-Several fishing craft and a Spanish coastal freighter joined their inquiry, searching the spot where Roth was presumed to have gone overboard.
-Her brother Frank Roth received a copy of Franta's statement along with a "Presumptive Report of the Death of an American Citizen" signed by Robert G. Adam, the American vice consul in Casablanca, and dated October 15, 1964.
+On October 8, 1964, Roth and Franta departed Gibraltar aboard Visa for the Canary Islands.
+Two days later, Visa ran into a storm at sea.
+On October 11, Roth disappeared.
+Franta claimed they were twenty miles north of Safi when, at approximately 4 a.m., a force suddenly shook the boat while Roth was above deck and Franta below, knocking him against the wall.
+Making his way above deck, Franta saw a 145-foot-long ship sailing away from Visa.
+He believed he saw a body wearing a life jacket in the water and called out for Roth, receiving no answer.
+He steered Visa toward the area and threw out a buoy, but the line fouled the propeller.
+Franta twice tied a line to himself and went into the water to retrieve Roth, but was unsuccessful in both attempts.

+Returning to Visa, he fired flares and a gun to attract fishing boats he had seen earlier.
+He then used the radio and made contact with Radio Safi.
+Around noon, a Spanish fishing trawler called the Santa Africana hove to, put two men aboard Visa and took her in tow to Safi.
+Several fishing craft and a Spanish coastal freighter searched the area for where Roth was presumed to have gone overboard.
+Frank received a copy of Franta's statement along with a "Presumptive Report of the Death of an American Citizen", dated October 15 and signed by Robert G. Adam, the American vice consul in Casablanca.
 The report lists Roth's cause of death as "accidental, presumed lost at sea and drowned."
-The report listed her name as Helen Holly Roth-Franta.